chasingegg/chasingegg.github.io/content/about.md

 description = "Hello World"
 date = "2019-01-01"
 aliases = ["about-us","about-hugo","contact"]

 +++

 Hello, I'm **Chao GAO**.

-I'm going to be a backend engineer in ByteDance, Shanghai.
+I'm currently a backend engineer in ByteDance, Shanghai.
 Before that, I obtained a bachelor and master degree in computer science from Shanghai Jiao Tong University in 2018 and 2021, respectively.
 During the period of my graduate study, I did some research on the optimization of query processing algorithms towards high dimensional data.

 Contact me: